A Hands-On Councilman For the North Ward

 As a result of Councilman Ramos's leadership, recreational opportunities have been expanded in the North Ward, including opening the new Waterfront Recreation Center and the new Newark School Stadium as well as renovating Elmwood Park and Kasberger Field.

 Councilman Ramos is also strongly committed to creating jobs and bringing economic development to the North Ward.
 While on council, he established the Mt.
 Prospect Neighborhood Improvement District, which helped create a thriving business district in the heart of the North Ward.
+More recently, he worked to create the Bloomfield Avenue/Lower Broadway improvement district.

 During his tenure on the Newark school board, including two terms as chair, Councilman Ramos worked to drastically improve public education.
 He is committed to ensuring that every child in Newark has access to quality public education.
 In 2014, Councilman Ramos founded the Anibal Ramos Jr. Civic Association, a non-profit organization that provides scholarships to help Newark students pay for high school and college.